12 Great Tips For Starting A Kitchen Garden Every Beginner Should Know!

 7. Use Transplants instead of Sowing Seeds Directly

-8. Choose Varieties that Mature in Early
+8. Choose Varieties that Mature Early

 9. Sow Compatible Crops Together